Cincinesh/tue/docs/functions/math/ortho_mat.md

     -> mat<decltype(math::recip(width)), C, R>;
 ```

-Returns an orthographic projection matrix with the given dimensions (`C` and `R`
+Returns an orthographic projection matrix with the given dimensions `C` and `R`
-for column and row counts respectively).
+for column and row counts respectively.

 The `width` parameter determines the horizontal clipping planes.